-If you haven't set up an action yet, a pop up message will display every time you visit your dashboard prompting you to.
-The pop up includes a link which takes you to the page where you set actions.
-You can also navigate to this page from your dashboard under Actions, or you can find it under 'Shortcuts' on the left hand side of your dashboard.
+If you haven't set up an action yet, a pop-up message will display every time you visit your dashboard prompting you to.
+The pop-up includes a link which takes you to the page where you set actions.
+You can also navigate to this page from your dashboard under Actions, or you can find it under 'Shortcuts' on the left-hand side of your dashboard.

 What if I do one of the recommended actions more than once a week, e.g. take the bus or carpool twice a week?

 For actions that are completed over time (for example taking the bus), you can select how often you would like to do them.
-They default to'once a week', however you can change the drop down to 'twice a week' or more.
-If you currently do one of those actions (like carpool once a week) you can either increase the frequency by changing the drop down, then click the button 'I want to do this', or you can selecting 'I do this now' and you will get the carbon saving for that action.
+They default to 'once a week', however you can change the drop down to 'twice a week' or more.
+If you currently do one of those actions (like carpool once a week) you can either increase the frequency by changing the drop down, then click the button 'I want to do this', or you can select 'I do this now' and you will get the carbon saving for that action.

 I have done some of my actions, but I can’t see how to complete them on the website?

 Once you have selected actions you will receive weekly email or SMS reminders, depending on the preference you have chosen.
 Reminders are sent every Monday.
 The message will list all your chosen actions and you can select the ones that you completed that week.
-By doing this you will automatically recieve the carbon savings associated with those actions, which will reduce your carbon footprint.
-Weekly actions (like having a meat-free day once a week) can not be completed from the website, however if you have incorporated an action into your lifestyle (for example you now have one meat-free day every week), you can visit the actions page on the website and either increase the frequency you would like to do it (for example to twice a week), or you can select the button 'I do this now'.
-By doing this you will also automatically recieve the carbon saving and your carbon footprint will update.
+By doing this you will automatically receive the carbon savings associated with those actions, which will reduce your carbon footprint.
+Weekly actions (like having a meat-free day once a week) cannot be completed from the website, however if you have incorporated an action into your lifestyle (for example you now have one meat-free day every week), you can visit the actions page on the website and either increase the frequency you would like to do it (for example to twice a week), or you can select the button 'I do this now'.
+By doing this you will also automatically receive the carbon saving and your carbon footprint will update.

 I rent my home and can't do some of the actions suggested to me

 Some actions may be easier to do if you own your home.
-If you rent your home, you may need to contact your landlord before hand.
+If you rent your home, you may need to contact your landlord beforehand.
 We have indicated which actions this may relate to by using a house icon on the Actions page.

 The current FutureFit target is to get to reduce the average NZ carbon footprint to 5.3 tonnes by 2025.
 We have established a target that stretches to 2050, and has been broken down into 3-yearly targets.
 This was to create achievable targets which is why the 2025 target may seem low.